 Uncertainties still exist, including a contentious and unpredictable U.S. presidential election later this year, simmering trade tensions with China, and of course the seemingly always-volatile Middle East region.
 We also think it is worth monitoring the ongoing trade discussions between the European Union and the U.S., though we do not believe either party wishes dramatic change.
 We will continue to watch the potential ramifications on the industries and companies in which we invest to mitigate downside risks, while taking advantage of short-term volatility to invest in those companies that we believe have solid long-term prospects.

-While not immune to a global economic slowdown, we believe our approach to investing positions us to identify companies than can grow throughout the economic cycle.
-Our view is that stocks outside the U.S. have become even less expensive relative to their domestic counterparts, and the heightened level of U.S. trade tension that continues may actually increase the potential for internationally-based companies to increase market share.
+While not immune to a global economic slowdown, we believe our investment approach positions us to identify companies with the potential to grow throughout the economic cycle.
+Our view is that stocks outside the U.S. have become even less expensive relative to their domestic counterparts, and the heightened level of trade tension with the U.S. may actually increase the potential for internationally-based companies to increase market share.
 We hope to use any significant market dislocation caused by slowing economic growth or trade concerns to add to positions in companies whose long-term prospects remain unchanged, in our view.

 Economic conditions may ebb and flow, but our focus remains steadfast on investing in attractively-priced, financially-strong, well-managed companies with innovative strategies fueled by secular growth trends.
 We believe this approach to international investing has the potential to lead to superior risk-adjusted returns over the long term.